Aldamzhar/mental/README.md

 Uses Perplexity AI and OpenAI APIs for efficient and summarized responses

-To use it, go to the https://mental-ai.streamlit.app/ And start chatting with the bot, describe your mental situation!
+To use it, go to the https://mental-ai.streamlit.app/ And start chatting with the bot, ask what concerns and worries you!
 Doesn't record your data in session, confidentiality assured!
 Supports RUS, KAZ, ENG languages